J-Pai/i3/README.md

 export TERMINAL=lxterminal
 ```
 Adding the previous line to the ~/.profile file will ensure the environment variable is loaded upon login.

+See the man pages for i3-sensible-terminal for more information.